 Chair, Academic Senate

-RE: Authorization for flexible interpretation of APM 206
+RE: Amended authorization for flexible interpretation of APM 206

 By a vote at the September 13 meeting, the Academic Senate has authorized flexible interpretation of APM 206 specific sections II A and III B to extend through the spring semester of 2022.
 Flexible interpretation is provided in recognition that currently California, along with the rest of the US, is still operating under restrictions to mitigate the pandemic.
 Given the uncertainty that we cannot yet know when this pandemic crisis will be over, the Senate extends the ability to offer courses in the so called "virtual mode" we are all now familiar with, if conditions warrant.
 Virtual mode may be authorized for cases where either the faculty, or members of the faculty’s household, would be put at undue risk from a potential COVID exposure.